From gentle facial foams to nifty face cleansing tools, we review a range of different facial cleansers for clearer and healthier skin.

 LilaRoze Organic Rose Micellar Water, $35

-Suitable for all skin types, this gentle micellar is made in France using 94 percent natural ingredients, including organic rose extract from Provence.
-It feels incredibly soothing on my sensitive skin that’s prone to flareups.
+This gentle micellar is made in France using 94 percent natural ingredients, including organic rose extract from Provence.
+Suitable for all skin types, it feels incredibly soothing on my sensitive skin that’s prone to flareups.
 I always look forward to using it with a cotton pad in the morning as the first step of my skincare routine, especially on days when I don’t want to over-cleanse my face with a foamy wash.

 While the natural rose scent may be too strong for someone who isn’t a fan of floral fragrances, it’s absolutely divine for a rose lover like me!
 The formula is also free of parabens, silicon, sulphate and mineral oil, so it won’t clog the pores.
 One tip: this product removes light makeup and sunscreen, so if you’re wearing waterproof mascara or eyeliner, you’ll need a stronger, oilbased remover instead.